Robert Willis (hacker)

 Robert Willis, also known as rej_ex, is an American hacker and comic book writer.
-Willis is known for his work with the Sakura Samurai white-hat hacking group, and his contributions to the Wiley Tribe of Hackers book series.
-In 2015, he helped build a platform and strategy for news syndication which would ultimately be used to promote the candidacy of Donald Trump against Hillary Clinton; the pieces would reach over 30 million people a week prior to the 2016 election.
+He is known for his work with the Sakura Samurai white-hat hacking group, and his contributions to the Wiley Tribe of Hackers book series.
+In 2015, he helped build a platform and strategy for news syndication for his client Natural News, a fake news website.
+The site was ultimately used to promote the candidacy of Donald Trump against Hillary Clinton across hundreds of sister websites; the pieces would reach over 30 million people a week prior to the 2016 election.

 Early life

-Willis was born in Stamford, Connecticut, and raised by his mother and her family, who had immigrated to the United States from Italy.
+Willis was born in Stamford, Connecticut and raised by his mother and her family, who had immigrated to the United States from Italy.

-Willis became interested in computers at a young age and identified the movies Hackers and The Matrix as contributors to his interest in hacking.
+Willis became interested in computers at a young age, and began working online with hacker groups.
+He later identified the movies Hackers and The Matrix as contributors to his interest in hacking.

 Career

 Hacking

 Willis has worked in offensive security and red teaming for the military, later receiving a Texas Medal of Merit for his cybersecurity work.
 He was also employed for a time at Threatcare, a cyberattack simulation company.
 As of 2020, Willis was a managing member of 1337, Inc., a defensive cybersecurity company based in Austin, Texas.
 He is also a member of the Sakura Samurai hacking group.
 Through his work with Sakura Samurai, Willis has been involved in discovering security issues affecting Indian governmental groups, the Fermilab particle physics laboratory, Ford, and John Deere.

-Willis has been featured in the Wiley publications Tribe of Hackers: Cybersecurity Advice from the Best Hackers in the World, Tribe of Hackers Red Team: Tribal Knowledge from the Best in Offensive Cybersecurity, and Tribe of Hackers Blue Team: Tribal Knowledge from the Best in Defensive Cybersecurity.

-Hacker X
+Misinformation

 In October 2021, Willis revealed in an Ars Technica profile that he was "Hacker X", a previously anonymous individual described by Theresa Payton in her 2020 book, Manipulated: Inside the Cyberwar to Hijack Elections and Distort the Truth.
+Willis described how he had helped build a disinformation network and run a massive fake news operation for Natural News, a website known for anti-vax conspiracies and for promoting then presidential candidate Donald J. Trump.
+From 2015–2017, Willis and Natural News helped promote the candidacy of Donald Trump, spread hoaxes, and published political propaganda.